 You won’t be finding cute shaped cheese and color coordinated crackers.
+What you will find are easy to assemble healthy snacks for kids to take to school, or make at home.

 We are going for simple here!